 - Challenge with compassion – Ask them questions like “What do you mean by that?” or “Why are you acting this way?”
 Listen and if it appears they are in a crisis, do not leave them alone.

-- Do an internal size-up – It’s important for firefighters to look out for themselves as much as it is to look out for others.
-Be honest about your own feelings and struggles.
+- Do an internal size-up – Spare a moment to be honest about your own feelings and struggles.
+It’s important for firefighters to look out for themselves as much as it is to look out for others.

 “I tell firefighters – you’ve changed whether you realize it or not,” said Dill.
 “And how could you not?
 We’re expected to act brave and strong, but it’s tough to hold that image.”